French Toast

 3. Place two pieces of bread in the pan; let them soak for about 30 seconds, then turn them over, and let soak for about 30 seconds on the other side.
 You want the bread to absorb some of the liquid, but not to become soggy.

-4. Place the bread in the skillet or on the griddle, and fry until both sides are golden brown; this should take about 2 minutes each side.
+4. Place the bread in the skillet or on the griddle, and fry until both sides are golden brown; this should take about 2 minutes on each side.

-5. Transfer the French toast to the baking sheet, and place it in the preheated oven.
+5. Transfer the French toast to the baking sheet and place it in the preheated oven.
 Allow it to remain in the oven while you cook the remaining pieces.

 Tips from our Bakers

-• Ordinarily you'd consider 2 to 3 pieces of French toast a single serving, but this particular recipe is so rich, and each slice of bread is big and thick enough, that we consider one piece a serving, particularly if you add fresh fruit and/or some breakfast ham, bacon or sausage.
+• Ordinarily, you'd consider 2 to 3 pieces of French toast a single serving, but this particular recipe is so rich, and each slice of bread is big and thick enough, that we consider one piece a serving, particularly if you add fresh fruit and/or some breakfast ham, bacon, or sausage.